Many thanks to Vicki Hails for her contributions to this pedigree.

 - William Anstey (b 1815 Spaxton – see below);

 - Caroline Anstey (b 1820 Shepton Beauchamp, working in Dulverton in the 1841 Census.
-She married Benjamin Garrett in 1845 in Paddington, London);
+She married Benjamin Garrett in 1845 in Paddington, London.
+They had 8 known children before he died in the Crimean War.
+She married another soldier, Thomas Trotter in 1856 and they had a further 2 children and settled in Perth, Scotland.
+Caroline died 14 July 1883 in Perth, Perthshire.);

-- Elizabeth Anstey (b 1825 Curry Rivel, was witness to her sister Caroline Anstey‘s wedding); and
+- Elizabeth Anstey (b 1825 Curry Rivel, was witness to her sister Caroline Anstey‘s wedding.
+She married James George Heywood on 12 April 1846 at St James, Bermondsey.
+They had 7 children and she died in 1891 in Southwark, London); and

 Presumably John Anstey‘s intention was to live with his son James Anstey who had already emigrated to Australia a short time earlier, but unfortunately John died suddenly when he fell from a tree at Goonoo Goonoo Creek near Tamworth in New South Wales, Australia.
 He was buried in Tamworth in August 1860.